Santosh-Gupta/NaturalLanguageRecommendations/README.md

 #### Paper

-We are also looking to perform experiments and write up our work in a high enough level of quality that would make a significant contribution to the field of NLP, and thus qualify for getting accepted into a prestigiouos venue/journal.
+We are also looking to perform experiments and write up our work in a high enough level of quality that would make a significant contribution to the field of NLP, and thus qualify for getting accepted into a prestigious venue/journal.
 We are also looking for mentors who have accomplished this.
 If interested, please contact us at the email posted above.

 ## File Descriptions